nikolaus-lemberski/distributed-tracing/README.md

 oc apply -f k8s/app-c.yml
 ```

+If you inspect the pods of app-a and app-b, you can see that the Java agent for the instrumentation is added via JAVA_TOOL_OPTIONS.
+An init container copied the javaagent.jar to the pod volume.

 Make some calls to the app-a endpoint and check again Grafana.
 Traces should be there now.